alukojaph/hello-world/README.md

 I'm a passionate young developer that's sold out to a life-long learning in order to make the world a better place

-I stronly believe that coding is a compulsory life skill
+I strongly believe that coding is a compulsory life skill